JNPRAutomate/agentic-ai-workshop/uc5-j2/README.md

 ## Summary

-After deploying a Container Lab topology with cRPD devices, we will validate the absence of time-zone configurations and then leverage AI-assisted template-driven provisioning.
-The workflow demonstrates rendering configurations from existing Jinja2 templates with YAML variables, performing dry-run validations before deployment, and dynamically generating new templates through the AI agent—showcasing automated configuration management, safe change deployment practices, and the ability to programmatically provision network devices at scale while maintaining configuration consistency across the infrastructure.
+After deploying a Container Lab topology with cRPD devices, we will validate the absence of **time-zone** configurations and then leverage AI-assisted template-driven provisioning.
+The workflow demonstrates rendering configurations from existing **Jinja2 templates** with **YAML** variables, performing **dry-run** validations before deployment, and dynamically generating new templates through the AI agent, showcasing automated configuration management, safe change deployment practices, and the ability to programmatically provision network devices at scale while maintaining configuration consistency across the infrastructure.

 ## Steps